With Focus On Unemployment, Yellen Led Fed Through Tough Balancing Act

 That's unusual.
 Going back to Ronald Reagan, every president has crossed party lines to reappoint Fed chairs.

-Coronado says it's disappointing; partly because Yellen is the first woman to lead the Fed.
+Coronado says it's disappointing, partly because Yellen is the first woman to lead the Fed.
 "It was inspirational when she was named Fed chair.
 You know, mentors matter," Coronado says.

 Yellen's last day at the Fed is Saturday.
 She'll be replaced by Fed governor and former investment manager Jerome Powell.
 He will be sworn in on Monday.